Configuring ONLYOFFICE SP and AD FS IdP

 Select the SHA-1 option in the Secure hash algorithm list.

-Checking the work of the ONLYOFFICE SP with the AD FS IdP
+Verifying the ONLYOFFICE SP configuration with the AD FS IdP

 Logging in to ONLYOFFICE on the SP side